-Proudly bilingual, rigorously pluralistic, the McGill BCL/LLB program broke the mold for legal education in our fast-paced, globalized world.
+Proudly bilingual, rigorously pluralistic, the McGill BCL/JD program broke the mold for legal education in our fast-paced, globalized world.
 No other law program reaches further.

 McGill's unique program ensures that students graduate with a cosmopolitan understanding of the law, one that is not confined to specific jurisdictions, or even legal traditions.
 Our students learn legal concepts comparatively; through the lens of the common law and the civil law; with Indigenous legal traditions and perspectives from legal traditions the world over incorporated into our pluralistic approach to teaching law.

-Our students graduate with two law degrees: a Bachelor of Common Law (LLB, equivalent to a JD) and a Bachelor of Civil Law (BCL); opening the door to legal careers in all Canadian provinces, several US states, and beyond.
+Our students graduate with two law degrees: a Juris Doctor (JD) and a Bachelor of Civil Law (BCL); opening the door to legal careers in all Canadian provinces, several US states, and beyond.
 Whether they work in national or international firms, business, NGOs, or the public service, McGill Law graduates are widely known for their critical thinking skills, openness to diverse approaches to solving problems, and confidence in the face of novel legal issues.
-McGill was recently ranked 13th in the world among the top universities to study law by the Times Higher Education.
+McGill was ranked 20th in the world among the top universities to study law by the Times Higher Education (Nov.
+2019).

 From its earliest days, the study of law at McGill has been a bridge between the two central legal traditions of the western world.
 Building on our expertise in common law and civil law, we have broadened the program to include Indigenous legal traditions, perspectives from legal traditions the world over, and cutting-edge scholarship in alternative dispute resolution.